dinoboards/yellow-msx-series-for-rc2014/msx/docs/msx-for-rc2014-manual.md

 |Turbo CPU|Z80 CPU operating from 3.5Mhz to 20Mhz|Yes|Yes|
 |V99x8 MSX RGB|MSX RGB video output|Yes|Yes|

+\begin{tipblock}
+\small

-\* It is possible to use the standard RC2014 Backplane Pro.
-Some additional wiring required for specific modules.
-Cartridge Slot Extension requires the 12+1 Backplane.|
+It is possible to use the standard RC2014 Backplane Pro for some modules, but as not all lanes are supplied, some additional wiring will be required.
+The Cartridge Slot Extension, though is only compatible with the 12+1 Backplane.

+\end{tipblock}
+\normalsize

 ## Compatible RC2014 Modules